 Most dogs can go home right after treatment, but you should speak with your vet about whether your dog needs to be kept on kennel rest during the recovery period.

-Dogs who have suffered from long-term dental issues without you even realizing it may, after treatment, become more playful or more calm overall.
+Dogs who have suffered from long-term dental issues without you even realizing it may, after treatment, become more playful or calmer overall.
 Some people even say their dogs seem younger after a much-needed cleaning.

 More on Dental Health